 DERIVER_POLLING_SLEEP_INTERVAL_SECONDS=1.0

-# Summary thresholds
+# Summary frequency

 Monitoring Configuration